Eddie Howe: Newcastle boss upset at Chelsea midfielder Moises Caicedo after 'poor tackle' on Anthony Gordon

 Chelsea midfielder Moises Caicedo booked for tackle on Newcastle's Anthony Gordon in Carabao Cup quarter-final; Gordon forced off injured shortly into the second half; Newcastle boss Eddie Howe: "It was a really poor tackle on him and the type of tackle you don't want to see"

-Newcastle boss Eddie Howe was unhappy with Chelsea midfielder Moises Caicedo’s “really poor tackle” on Anthony Gordon that forced him off with an injury in their Carabao Cup quarter-final defeat at Stamford Bridge.
+Eddie Howe was unhappy with Chelsea midfielder Moises Caicedo’s “really poor tackle” on Newcastle forward Anthony Gordon that forced him off with an injury in their Carabao Cup quarter-final defeat at Stamford Bridge.

 Caicedo was shown a yellow card for a late tackle on Gordon just two minutes into the game, which was being played without VAR with the system only being used from the semi-finals onwards in the Carabao Cup.